 Rwanda Gorilla Trek & Lake Kivu expedition – 4 Days

-This 4 day Rwanda Gorilla Trek & Lake Kivu expedition will enable you to trek Mountain Gorillas and Golden Monkeys in their haven in the Volcanoes National Park and to enjoy the scenic beauty of the volcanic landscapes characteristic of this part of the country; provide an opportunity to learn about the culture of the Rwandese people from the Iby’iwachu cultural village; to relax, chill and unwind at Lake Kivu; and to visit the prominent memorial sites of the tragic genocide that occurred in Rwanda.
+On this4 day Rwanda Gorilla Trek & Lake Kivu expedition will enable you to trek Mountain Gorillas and Golden Monkeys in their haven in the Volcanoes National Park and to enjoy the scenic beauty of the volcanic landscapes characteristic of this part of the country; providing an opportunity to learn about the culture of the Rwandese people from the Iby’iwachu cultural village; to relax, chill and unwind at Lake Kivu; and to visit the prominent memorial sites of the tragic genocide that occurred in Rwanda.

 - Viewing the mesmerizing and awesome features of the volcanic landscapes